 The 9 things you need for a healthy life

 When it comes to health, what you eat IS important!
-You will never be able to claim the energy and vitality you want while eating a diet of junk food.
+You will never be able to reclaim the energy and vitality you want while eating a diet of junk food.
 The body is a machine and needs the proper food to run efficiently.
 Without the right food, the body will not get the proper nutrients it needs to function.
-Most factory processed foods are deplete of natural vital nutrients.
+Most factory-processed foods are depleted of natural vital nutrients, leaving them energetically dead.
 And certain ingredients found in these products may even deplete other nutrients in the body.

 The body was designed to consume whole, real foods.
 Those foods are rich in nutrients and high in the energy that the body needs to repair itself and function properly.
-If you consume a diet that is heavy in processed foods and don’t consume enough whole foods, the body will become nutrient depleted.
-The more nutrient depleted it becomes, the more you will experience symptoms as your energy becomes depleted.
+If you consume a diet that is heavy in processed foods and do not consume enough whole foods, the body will become nutrient-depleted.
+The more nutrient-depleted it becomes, the more you will experience symptoms as your energy becomes depleted.
 Ultimately, chronic illness will result.

 You may be aware of many of the common culinary herbs used in cooking.
 And while herbs such as these are used to flavor the food you cook, they have other benefits as well.
-Nature has created it’s own type of medicine.
-Medicinal plants, particularly herbs have been used for thousands of years to help heal.
+Nature has created its own medicine.
+Medicinal plants, particularly herbs have been used for thousands of years to help heal the body.
 Many of the culinary herbs you have in your cupboard come with some great health benefits.

 And there are far more herbs than just the basic culinary herbs.
-Herbs were the “go to” form of medicine for thousands of years.
-The type of allopathic medicines used today have only been around for a little over a century.
-With the rise and power of the pharmeceutical companies in the US, herbalism was essentially shut down, In 1904 the Council on Medical Education was formed to standardize medical education.
+Herbs were the “go-to” form of medicine for thousands of years.
+The type of allopathic medicines used today has only been around for a little over a century.
+With the rise and power of the pharmaceutical companies in the US, herbalism was essentially shut down, In 1904 the Council on Medical Education was formed to standardize medical education.
 The CME took the focus off of herbal healing traditions and many herbal schools were forced to shut down.
 American herbalism education collapsed.

-In the 1960’s and 70’s there was a revival of interest in folk herbalism.
-This was the result of backlash against the practices of western allopathic medicine.
+In the 1960s and 70s, there was a revival of interest in folk herbalism.
+This was the result of the backlash against the practices of western allopathic medicine.
 That revival has grown and today, herbalism in the US is booming.
 As a sensitive person, unpleasant reactions to conventional medications are common.
 But many find herbs effective without the side effects.

 The bad news is that as many as 75% of Americans may be in a chronic state of dehydration.
 If you feel fatigued or have brain fog often, start drinking more water!